Mrs Lucy French Rodgers

 From an academic point of view our KS3 schemes of work support skills that will be crucial to our pupils in KS4: debating, writing for purpose, understanding poetry, enjoying Shakespeare, reading and understanding texts.
 But also, we use this subject to investigate pastoral elements: bullying, gang culture and friendship.
 Lessons include practical and interactive activities to help pupils engage in the work that they do.

+We reflect on KS2 skills to support students who may have not been ready to learn these skills in their primary settings.
 For those pupils who find English a particular strength, they will start their GCSE course in Year 9; this makes sure our pupils remain challenged and focused throughout KS3.

 Key Stage 4